dmmlynarczyk/learn/azure/notes/05_monitor-and-maintain-azure-resources.md

 1. **Verify the VM settings**: check if the VM is healthy and protected.
 2. **Run a failover**: in the failover tab, you are required to choose a recovery point.
 3. **Re=protect the VM**: after failover, you re-protect the VM in the secondary region so that it replicates back to the primary region.

+## Service Health

+**Azure Service Health**: provides personalized alerts and guidance on Azure service issues, planned maintenance, and health advisories relevant to your subscription.

+> [!IMPORTANT]
+> It focuses on the health of the Azure platform itself, not on recommendations for optimizing your deployed resources.